 You can find out more about me at LinkedIn.

-This is a blog, so I can and I do write about whatever I want, which happens to be a wide variety of topics.
-Though my newer content is mostly guides, reviews, and other helpful information, it is always about topics I feel passionate about.
+This is a blog, so I can and I do write about whatever I want, which happens to be a wide variety of topics, about topics I feel passionate about.

-FilterJoe generates income via an Amazon affiliation.
+FilterJoe generates income primarily via an Amazon affiliation.
 FilterJoe has also experimented with generating income other merchants, either directly or through an intermediary such as Viglink.
 This means that I earn a small commission each time you click to Amazon (or occasionally, some other entity) from one of my articles and buy something.
-Or, stated in Amazon’s words, “FilterJoe is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.”
+Stated in Amazon’s formal langauge, “FilterJoe is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.”
 These same words reasonably describe other affiliate programs I may experiment with from time to time.

 I only recommend items for purchase that I have tried, researched, and believe in myself.

-Most of my posts have no links to Amazon and therefore earn no income.
+Most of my posts have no links to Amazon or other merchants and therefore earn no income.
 I choose not to clutter posts or the home page with ads, as I don’t like to distract from content.

 For background on how I first envisioned FilterJoe, see my introductory post: